 Like many attorneys, you provide legal guidance in a variety of areas.
 But there are some practice areas you’re more familiar with than others.
 Previously, your clients may have come to you with wills to draft, divorces to negotiate, and real estate agreements to finalize.
 Now, some of those same loyal clients may unfortunately be coming to you regarding bankruptcy or foreclosure questions and concerns.

 Today, some of your clients’ new concerns may not be in your usual wheelhouse.
 While you never want to turn clients away, keeping clients is especially crucial now.
-To meet clients’ changing needs, you need to expand your practice, your knowledge, and your resources.
+To meet clients’ changing needs, you need the right legal research technology to expand your practice, your knowledge, and your resources.

 Collaborating looks a lot different